remla2025-team9/operation/README.md

     ```

 3.  **Install the Helm Chart:**
-    This command deploys all project services, ingresses, and configurations to your cluster.
-It is possible to either run the charts with the Ingress gateway or the Istio gateway.
-The default is the Istio gateway, but you can change this in the `values.yaml` file by modifying the boolean value of `useNginxIngress`.
-If you set it to `true`, the chart will use the Nginx Ingress controller instead of Istio.
     ```bash
     # You can change 'my-app' to any release name you prefer
     helm install my-app .